HoneySens/honeysens-website/content/docs/installation/index.md

 The remaining default configuration will open TCP ports 80 (HTTP) and 443 (HTTPS), whereas the HTTP port simply redirects to HTTPS.
 If you're familiar with Compose files, feel free to further adjust the supplied template to your needs.

 #### Optional environment variables
-The remaining variables of the `server` service are defined as follows:
+The remaining variables of the `web` service are defined as follows:
 * `ACCESS_LOG`: If set to `true`, all HTTP(S) requests sent to the web frontend or API will be logged on the container's stdout.
 * `API_LOG`: If set to `true`, all API actions will be logged accompanied by which users performed then and when for auditing purposes.
 The API log can be accessed only by admin users via a separate *Logging* component in the frontend (sidebar).
 * `PLAIN_HTTP_API`: If set to `true`, the container will serve the HTTP API and frontend via unencrypted HTTP on port TCP 8080, which is forwarded to the host on TCP port 80 by default (see `ports` section).
-This might be required in case there's another TLS-terminating proxy in front of the server container.
+This might be required in case there's another TLS-terminating proxy in front of the web container.
 If set to `false`, HTTP requests to TCP port 80 will be redirected to HTTPS.
-The server container will *always* serve frontend and API via HTTPS on TCP port 8443, regardless of this setting.
+The web container will *always* serve frontend and API via HTTPS on TCP port 8443, regardless of this setting.
 * `TLS_FORCE_12`: If set to `true`, the container will enforce the usage of TLS 1.2 or newer for HTTPS connections.

 The `tasks` container exposes a `HS_WORKER_COUNT` setting that defaults to `auto`.
 It specifies the number of spare worker processes to spawn to handle incoming requests, such as exporting events to CSV or generating sensor configuration archives.
 The higher this value, the more requests can be processed in parallel.
 When set to `auto`, the resulting worker count will be a multiple of the number of CPU cores.
 On systems with a high CPU core count, the resulting hundreds of worker processes might be undesired.
 In that case, set `HS_WORKER_COUNT` to a fixed number of processes (`4` or `8` should be sufficient for most use cases).